Skip to content

 7 min read

 The National Minimum Wage is the minimum legal amount per hour (£) a business can pay an employee in the UK.
 The UK government constantly reviews this amount and adjusts the figure yearly in line with the cost of living.
-The UK’s most recent minimum wage increase took effect on 1st April 2023.
+Typically, changes to UK’s minimum wage take place in April.

 National Living Wage